bcrowell/cm_invariants/README.md

 Bugs
 ====
-The result of the test in godel.mac for M5 disagrees with a result given by Jesse Hicks.
-I'm not sure if this is actually a bug or a mistake by Hicks.
-See comments in the source code of godel.mac.
+The result of the test in polynomial.mac for M2 disagrees with a result provided by Ian Anderson.

 To do
 =====